Key Takeaways:

 Hemp-Derived THCA and the Loophole Debate

-Many hemp companies are now producing high-THCA flower that looks and smells nearly identical to traditional marijuana.
+Many hemp companies are now producing high-THCA flowers that look and smell nearly identical to traditional marijuana.
 Because it contains less than 0.3% Delta-9 THC by dry weight, it may technically meet the definition of legal hemp—but when smoked, it delivers the same effects as Delta-9 THC.

 As the cannabis market evolves, more states are expected to clarify their stance on THCA and other emerging cannabinoids.
 Regulatory clarity will likely hinge on lab testing standards, total THC calculations, and how products are intended to be consumed.